-The previous amounts do not include employer specific deferred outflows and deferred inflows of resources related to changes in proportion; therefore, the deferred outflows and deferred inflows of \$14.9 million and \$8.0 million, respectively, related to changes in proportion, have not been included in the table above.
+The previous amounts do not include specific deferred outflows and deferred inflows of \$9,713 and \$124,103, respectively (in thousands), related to changes in proportion.

-Deferred outflows of resources related to pension benefit payments made by the Authority subsequent to the measurement date, which amounted to \$86.5 million as of June 30, 2022, will be recognized as a reduction of the total pension liability in the fiscal year ended June 30, 2023.
+Deferred outflows of resources related to pension benefit payments made by the Authority subsequent to the measurement date, which amounted to \$86.0 million as of June 30, 2023, will be recognized as a reduction of the total pension liability in the fiscal year ended June 30, 2024.

-(15) Other Postemployment Benefits:
+(17) Other Postemployment Benefits: